zxeenu/enterprise-group-work-year-3/README.md

 <hr>
 <h3>Run the application</h3>
-Navigate to src > Spring > SunchipApplication and click run at the top right.
+Navigate to src > main > Spring > Sunchip > SunchipApplication and click run at the top right.
 You must do this on both branches by opening an instance of the main project and the web-service project, going through the intelliJ IDEA setup steps on both and running the SunchipApplication on both.
 Open a browser (the app is best viewed on Chrome) and go to http://localhost:8080/ and http://localhost:8081/ to check if both are running.
 If the main app is running, then on 8080 you should see the login page and if the web-service is running then on 8081 you should see a blank page with some text (since it's waiting on a request).

 <h3>Dummy Users</h3>
 In order to quickly make users for the system as well as the admin login, you can head to the following <a href="http://localhost:8080/MakeStuffUp" target="_blank">link</a> after you're sure you are connected to a database.
 It will automaticallu generate the following users for you: